phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 This is accomplished by using a popular third party package called matplotlib.
 Matplotlib is a plotting library for creating mathematical visualizations.

 Each image is generated with its own unique file name.
 This was achieved by using the built-in module datetime.
-The file name consists of day, month, year, hr, min, sec and microsecond.
+The file name consists of day, month, year, hour, minute, second and microsecond.
 This ensures unique filenames are consistently created even if the images are generated in quick succession.
 The file name for image displayed above is called <span style="color:turquoise">
 Figure_2023-5-10_16-24-39:372930.png</span>.

 # Implementation Plan

 The following is an implementation plan for the development of the evaluate terminal appliation.
 This plan is divided up into the portion of the application that drives it behind the scenes (core), and the features the application offers its users.

 The Expression class is the largest and most complex part of the application.
 It is the component that embodies the expression and evaluates the expression based on user and file input.
-The features which are visible to the user are built on top of the expession class, and many more features could like wise be added.
+The features which are visible to the user are built on top of the Expression class, and many more features could likewise be added.

 Implementation of the Expression class is divided up into tasks and sub tasks.
-The Expression class can be treated like an independant feature in the context of this project plan.
+The Expression class can be treated as an independant feature in the context of this project plan.

 ## Feature: Expression Class Checklist

 Development of the Expression class tasks can be split up on a per method basis.
-Each method can be implemented independently and run with unit tests until its time to merge the code into the repository.
+Each method can be implemented independently and run with unit tests until it is time to merge the code into the repository.
 However the team is only comprised of one developer.
-The output of each method servess as the input to the next method in the tasklist below.
-You cannot implement create_postfix_list without implementing create_infix_list to provide the input parameters.
+The output of each method serves as the input to the next method in the tasklist below.
+You cannot implement 'create_postfix_list' without first implementing 'create_infix_list' to provide the input parameters.

-The only exception to this is the check syntax method which is called by create_infix_list to check the correctness of the expression string supplied by the user.
-There is some crossover here and the developer would be better suited to developing the check_syntax method after the create infix list and inserting a call to this method into create_infix_list at the appropriate point.
+The only exception to this is the 'check_syntax' method which is called by 'create_infix_list' to check the correctness of the expression string supplied by the user.
+There is some crossover here and the developer would be better suited to developing the 'check_syntax' method after 'create_infix_list' and inserting a call to this method into 'create_infix_list' at the appropriate point.

-All tasks here have an equal high priority as all of the user facing features rely on these tasks being implemented first.
+All tasks here have an equal high priority as all of the user facing features rely on these tasks being implemented up front.

-1) Develop create_infix_list method, associated utility methods, error handling and unit tests
+1) Develop 'create_infix_list' method, associated utility methods, error handling and unit tests

     This task has 3 essential stages or sub-tasks:
     - Tokenize the user defined expression string